 Portfolio Manager/Sub-Investment Adviser

 The fund's investment adviser is The Dreyfus Corporation (Dreyfus).
-Todd W. Wakefield, CFA, and Robert C. Zeuthen, CFA, are the fund's primary portfolio managers, positions they have held since April 2013 and March 2010, respectively.
+Robert C. Zeuthen, CFA and Todd W. Wakefield, CFA, are the fund's primary portfolio managers, positions they have held since March 2010 and April 2013, respectively.
+Mr. Zeuthen, the fund's lead portfolio manager, is a director, senior equity research analyst and a member of the U.S. small, small/mid and mid-cap growth investment team at The Boston Company Asset Management, LLC (TBCAM), an affiliate of Dreyfus.
+Mr. Wakefield is a managing director, senior portfolio manager and a member of the U.S. small, small/mid and mid-cap growth investment team at TBCAM.
 Messrs.
-Wakefield and Zeuthen are employees of Dreyfus and The Boston Company Asset Management, LLC (TBCAM), an affiliate of Dreyfus.
-Mr. Wakefield is a managing director, senior portfolio manager and a member of the U.S. small, small/mid and mid-cap growth investment team at TBCAM.
-Mr. Zeuthen is a director, senior equity research analyst and a member of the U.S. small, small/mid and mid-cap growth investment team at TBCAM.
+Wakefield and Zeuthen are also employees of Dreyfus.
+TBCAM investment professionals manage Dreyfus-managed funds pursuant to a dual-employee arrangement, under Dreyfus' supervision, and apply their firm's proprietary investment process in managing the funds.

 Top Holdings 2